Replay: Susan Orlean shares the Five Things She's Learned about Writing a Memoir

 – Susan Orlean, Five Things I’ve Learned about Writing a Memoir

-Last week, Susan Orlean joined us on Five Things I’ve Learned to share her journey of writing her forthcoming memoir and the key lessons she's learned along the way.
-Drawing from her extensive experience as a journalist and author, Susan revealed the techniques and insights that will help anyone looking to share their own personal history with the world.
+Last week, Susan Orlean joined Five Things I’ve Learned to share her journey of writing her forthcoming memoir and the key lessons she's learned along the way.
+Drawing from her extensive experience as a journalist and author, Susan detailed the techniques and insights that will help anyone looking to share their own personal history with the world.

-Five Things I’ve Learned About Writing a Memoir offered a unique perspective on the process of writing about one’s own life.
-Susan shared her own challenges with crafting her memoir, Joy Ride, and addressed common questions that arise when writing a personal story.
+Five Things I’ve Learned About Writing a Memoir offers a unique perspective on the process of writing about one’s own life.
+Susan shares the challenges she faced crafting her upcmoing memoir, Joy Ride, and addresses common questions that arise when writing a personal story.
 How do you dig into your memories to find meaningful material?
 How do you handle issues of privacy when writing about family and friends?
 And perhaps most importantly, how do you find the confidence to believe your story is worth telling?

-Susan’s Joy Ride is set to be published in the fall of 2025, and it’s clear that the lessons she’s shared in her class will resonate with anyone looking to share their own unique journey.
-Whether you’re an aspiring memoirist, a fan of creative nonfiction, or simply interested in the process behind the stories we tell, Susan’s insights offer a masterclass in writing with heart, depth, and authenticity.
+Susan’s Joy Ride is set to be published in the fall of 2025, and it’s clear that the lessons she shares in her class will resonate with anyone looking to share their own unique journey.

 Thanks for being part of Five Things I’ve Learned on Substack.
 Visit myfivethings.com to view personal video invitations from more than 100 more writers, thinkers, and artists we admire – and to get special discounted pricing with our Five Things I’ve Learned Multi Pass.